Tips to improve your chances of finding a new engineering and technology job

 Check on these five things before signing your contract

 Well done!
 An offer has been made and you're just about to sign your contract.
-Before you go ahead and put your signature above the dotted line, you'll want to remember how important it is to have a thorough understanding of your employer's liabilities as well as your role, responsibilities and job security.
+Before you go ahead and put your signature above the dotted line, you'll want to remember how important it is to thoroughly understand your employer's liabilities as well as your role, responsibilities and job security.

-If you’re ready to take the next step and apply online for STEM jobs, what better place to start than our very own jobs portal?
+If you’re ready to take the next step and apply online for engineering and technology jobs, what better place to start than our jobs portal?

 We cover a range of sectors looking for scientific, technical, engineering and mathematics specialists.
 Our experts can provide you with access to some of the industry’s biggest projects and introduce you to positions available with major firms.